pfurrow/GetCleanDataClassProject/CodeBook.md

 ---

 ## Project Description
-Assemble, extract and aggregate select statistics from the "Human Activity Recognition Using Smartphones" raw data
+Assemble, extract and aggregate select statistics from the "Human Activity Recognition Using Smartphones Dataset" [1]

 ##Study Design and Data Processing